365kim/42_cursus/2_netwhat/README.md

 ### :bulb: Files Turned In
 1. Mandatory Part
-	- **answer.txt** : paste the encrypted key generated at the end of online 10-minute test
+	- **answer.txt** : paste the encrypted key generated at the end of online test
+	- You have to solve 20 questions within 10 minutes.

 2. Bonus Part: N/A